Customers

 The biggest shift was in how Valvoline responds to newly disclosed vulnerabilities.
 Cogent monitors threat intelligence feeds continuously, matches newly discovered vulnerabilities against Valvoline's actual asset inventory and SBOM.
 When a new critical vulnerability emerges, the platform assesses exploitability against the specific environment, giving Valvoline the opportunity to flag critical vulnerabilities to the right team at the right time.

 That speed depends on accurate asset data underneath.
 Cogent's AI-driven correlation merges records across sources using hostname matching, agent IDs, and stable identifiers, eliminating duplicates that previously fragmented ownership and inflated asset counts.
-For the first time, the security team had a single, accurate view of their environment and its exposure surface.
+Valvoline previously used an asset inventory platform, which they spent months tuning to become a source of truth; Cogent was able to provide the same source of truth in days, via the AI-driven correlation.

-For remediation, Cogent replaced manual ticket creation with an automated action queue.
+For remediation, Cogent will be replacing manual ticket creation with an automated action queue.
 The security team reviews prioritized action plans and approves them.
-The platform creates ServiceNow tickets, routes work to the correct team based on codified ownership logic, and tracks progress against SLAs.
-Tribal knowledge is learned encoded in the system and applied consistently, with 80% of remediation assignment now automated across all teams.
+Cogent is able to create ServiceNow tickets, routes work to the correct team based on codified ownership logic, and track progress against SLAs.
+Tribal knowledge will be learned and encoded in the system and applied consistently.
+Currently, Valvoline is estimating that Cogent will be able to automate about 80% of remediation assignments across teams.

 For security risk reviews that previously took hours of pulling data across tools, the team uses Cogent's conversational reporting to produce complete assessments on demand, drawing from every connected source in their environment.
 When leadership asks where the program stands on a critical patch cycle, or what the exposure looks like for a newly disclosed vulnerability, the team gets a finished report in minutes instead of a half-day of data gathering.